Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Rotations of

-The first object that we wish to study is the \emph{spherocylindrical} particle which is a cylinder with two half spheres attached on the two openings of the cylinder and is denoted $\M_S$.
+\underline{\textit{The Spherocylindrical Particle}}: The first object that we wish to study is the \emph{spherocylindrical} particle which is a cylinder with two half spheres attached on the two openings of the cylinder and is denoted $\M_S$.

-The particle has radius $R$ and height $L+2R$ as observed in Figure \ref{fig:capsule} and one can also see that by constructing it in this way, the manifold is $C^{1,1}$.
+The particle has radius $R$ and height $L+2R$ as observed in Figure \ref{fig:capsule} and one can also see that by constructing it in this way, the manifold is $C^\answ{\infty}$ \answ{away from the circles where the cylinder meets the half spheres}.
 We decompose $\M_S$ into three sets, the upper and lower half spheres of radius $R$, denoted by $\S^2_{R,+}$, $\S^2_{R,-}$ and the cylinder of radius $R$ and height $L$ denoted by $C_{R,L}$.
 So the corresponding energy is

 Using the rotational symmetry of the sphere, $E_0(\S^2_R;n)=E_0(\S^2_R;m)$ for any $n,m\in\S^2$, so minimizing $E_0(\M_S;n_\infty)$ is equivalent to minimizing $E_0(C_{R,L};n_\infty)$.
 It is clear that if $n_\infty=\pm e_3$, then $\nu\cdot e_3=0$, so $n_\infty=\pm e_3$ is minimizing as $E_0(C_{R,L};\pm e_3)=0$.
 It suffices to show that this is the only minimum.
 Using the rotational symmetry of $C_{R,L}$ and that $\nu(s,\theta)=(\cos\theta,\sin\theta,0)$ we can see that